 Mileage Reimbursement Rate for Use of Private Vehicles

 The mileage reimbursement rate for employees using their private vehicles for college business will be the same as that established by the General Services Administration.
-Changes to the college mileage reimbursement rate will take effect on July 1 following any GSA rate change.
+Changes to the college mileage reimbursement rate will take effect with any GSA rate change.

 Frequent Flyer Miles